Reform of the United Nations: Creation of United Nations Environment Organization

 Following the publication of Fourth Assessment Report of the IPCC in February 2007, a "Paris Call for Action" read out by French President Jacques Chirac and supported by 46 countries, called for the United Nations Environment Programme to be replaced by a new and more powerful United Nations Environment Organization (UNEO), to be modelled on the World Health Organization.
 The 46 countries included the European Union member states, but notably did not include the United States, China, Russia, and India, the top four emitters of greenhouse gases.

 Placing all UN Development Agencies and Specialized Programmes under a UNDG

-Then Secretary General Kofi Annan streamlined all UN Agencies working on International Development Issues under a new United Nations Development Group, chaired by the Administrator of the UNDP.
+Secretary-General Kofi Annan streamlined all UN Agencies working on International Development Issues under a new United Nations Development Group, chaired by the Administrator of the UNDP.
 The Delivering as One concept was also introduced.

 The main normative instrument for reforming the UN development system is the Quadrennial comprehensive policy review (QCPR).
 Following an assessment of progress, this General Assembly resolution which designs and gives mandates to the UN system to better address reform objectives is negotiated every four years.
 The most recent QCPR was adopted in December 2012.